 Britvic Soft Drinks was founded in the mid-nineteenth century in Chelmsford and was known then as The British Vitamin Products Company.
 The Britvic range of juices were first produced in 1938, but it wasn't until 1949 that the Britvic brand was formally launched.
 Since then, the company has gone from strength to strength acquiring various well known brands, including Robinsons and Tango.
 The company also holds the UK franchises of Pepsi and 7UP.

 As part of their overall policy on corporate responsibility and long-term corporate vision of supporting local communities, they established the Britvic Community Fund.
-The Fund will focus on supporting charities and voluntary groups in Essex, initially with a particular focus on those working with families in the Chelmsford area.
+The Fund supports charities and voluntary groups in Essex that promote health and well-being.

 The Brooks family were brought up in Canning Town in London’s East End.
 Frank was an entrepreneur who set up his own commercial art and photographic business in the 1950s, which proved to be very successful.
 Charles joined the firm as it grew, and Ann had her own successful career in the City as a legal secretary.